 - Developing a media campaign for tobacco use and secondhand smoke awareness;

 - Hosting health fairs for youth at local elementary schools;

 - Conducting volunteer projects at the Boys & Girls Club; and

 - Raising money for St. Jude Children's Research Hospital.

 Click here to download the application packet.
-Applications are due March 28, 2014.
+The application deadline has been extended to April 17, 2014.